amartya-pandey/financial-document-classifier/README.md

 - **Document Classification**: Classifies financial documents into predefined categories.
 - **Data Preprocessing**: Text cleaning, tokenization, stopword removal, stemming, and n-gram extraction.
 - **Model Training**: Decision Tree Classifier is used to train the model on preprocessed data.
-- **Self-bootstraping**: The model trains iteratively based on user feedback.
+- **Self-Bootstrapping**: The model improves iteratively based on user feedback.
 - **Model Evaluation**: Includes evaluation metrics like accuracy, precision, recall, F1-score, and confusion matrix visualization.
 - **Web Interface**: An easy-to-use Flask web app for uploading and classifying documents.